-It does this by aligning your sales and marketing teams into cohesive units that focus on each customer (or account).
-It’s proved incredibly effective, with 84% of marketers citing ABM as a means to improve relationships with existing customers and increase overall lifetime customer value.
+ABM achieves this by aligning your sales and marketing teams into cohesive units that focus on each customer (or account).
+It’s proved incredibly effective, with 84% of marketers citing ABM as a means to improve relationships with existing customers and increase overall customer lifetime value.

 But these benefits only come if your organization is set up properly for ABM.

 And since ABM is all about marketing and sales working closely together, it’s important to structure your teams properly.
-It needs to be clear who takes ownership of what and who reports to whom if you’re going to be successful with ABM.
+It needs to be clear who takes ownership of what and who reports to whom if you want to succeed with ABM.

 In this article, we’re going to take a look at the most common roles in teams practicing ABM, what their responsibilities are, and who they should be working with most closely.